yarisvt/tyk-docs/tyk-docs/content/distributed-tracing/jaeger.md

 }
 ```

-`options` are settings that are used to initialize the jaeger client.
+`options` are settings that are used to initialize the Jaeger client.
 For more details about the options [see client libraries](https://www.jaegertracing.io/docs/1.11/client-libraries/)

 # Sample configuration